Award-winning historian of American political rhetoric & rhetorical analyst.

 Dr. Jennifer Mercieca is an historian of American political rhetoric.
-She is Associate Professor in the Department of Communication at Texas A&M University, Director of the Aggie Agora, and Chair of the Public Address Division of the National Communication Association.
+She is Professor in the Department of Communication and Journalism at Texas A&M University.
+She is a Contributing Editor for Zócalo Public Square and a Contributor for Resolute Square.

 "Mercieca is probably the leading authority on Trump’s rhetoric."

 Jennifer writes about American political discourse, especially as it relates to citizenship, democracy, and the presidency.
 Jennifer has published three books about political rhetoric: Founding Fictions, The Rhetoric of Heroic Expectations: Establishing the Obama Presidency, and Demagogue for President: The Rhetorical Genius of Donald Trump.

 She has written about rhetoric and politics for The Conversation, Zócalo Public Square, USA Today, Washington Post, and other major media outlets.

 She has been interviewed about rhetoric and politics by the BBC World News, NPR's All Things Considered, NPR's 1A, Diane Rehm, The New York Times, CNN, The Guardian, Vice News, Australia's ABC Radio, Slate, USA Today, and many other outlets throughout the United States and Worldwide.